 But that's exactly the problem with a "dark humor joke" online–sure some people won't get it, but more specifically, jokes on TikTok have unique potential to become politically charged.
 Artist and writer Joshua Citarella recounted TikTok's early days as the "frontline in America's ongoing culture war," with comparisons being drawn between the app's irreverent tone and edgy trolling and toxic online spaces like 4chan.
 He writes, "While millennials earnestly tweet about the stress of their student loans and freelance precarity, Gen Z TikToks in joyous nihilism, mocking a society in which self-determination and upward mobility have long since collapsed."

-But of course coming-of-age amidst climate crises, heinous abuses of power exposed by #MeToo, televised trials of corrupt government officials, and the deepest political divides between parties in decades would make you a little nihilistic.
+But of course, coming-of-age amidst climate crises, heinous abuses of power exposed by #MeToo, televised trials of corrupt government officials, and the deepest political divides between parties in decades would make you a little nihilistic.
 Irony may be the only mode of language for Gen Zers to communicate the deep paradoxes and embedded lies of the American Dream; we're so clearly living in the creepy computer simulation that the American Dream turned out to be.
-Speaking in memes and ironic expressions of self, "Milennials, and Gen Z after us, adopted irony as a cultural strategy," Citarella writes.
+Speaking in memes and ironic expressions of self, "Millennials, and Gen Z after us, adopted irony as a cultural strategy," Citarella writes.
 "Irony allowed us to continue life under late capitalism while psychologically sheltering ourselves from the demoralizing reality."

 Sure, there might be disasters-in-waiting as a result of speaking in ironies and irreverent hot takes, such as the irony poisoning at the root of TikTok's misunderstanding of Aziz's Bin Laden video.
-Mocking an ideology by appropriating it for a joke can lead to real proliferation of those ideas, which, yes, is bad.
-But in a post-American Dream world, so many ideologies have become such mockeries of themselves that the best way to communicate their flaws is through a "dark humor joke."
+Mocking an ideology by appropriating it for a joke can lead to the real proliferation of those ideas, which, yes, is bad.
+But in a post-American Dreamworld, so many ideologies have become such mockeries of themselves that the best way to communicate their flaws is through a "dark humor joke."

 "As a Muslim girl, I've always been oppressed and seen my people be oppressed, and always I've been into human rights," Aziz told Buzzfeed News.
 In a follow-up video posted to TikTok, she explained why she bothers posting videos.
 "Generations before us don't have the same power we have now, and that's technology," she says.
 "Our voices can do so much."